adjust/android_sdk/README.md

 ## Summary

-This is the Android SDK of AdjustIo.
-You ca read more about AdjustIo at [adjust.io].
+This is the Android SDK of Adjust.
+You ca read more about Adjust at [adjust.io].

 ## Basic Installation

-These are the minimal steps required to integrate the AdjustIo SDK into your Android project.
+These are the minimal steps required to integrate the Adjust SDK into your Android project.
 We are going to assume that you use Eclipse for your Android development.